boa-dev/boa/docs/debugging.md

 ### LLDB Manual debugging

 You can also use rust-lldb.
-The `Dockerfile` already has this enabled, you should be able to use that environment to run your code.
+You should be able to use that environment to run your code.

 ```
 rust-lldb ./target/debug/boa [arguments]